AriFordsham/GHCWiki/working-conventions.md

 Guidelines for submitting patches to GHC are here: [WorkingConventions/Submissions](working-conventions/submissions).

-Please test your patch using the [validation script](testing-patches), before you sbmit it.
+Please test your patch using the [validation script](testing-patches), before you submit it.
 (If you have write permission to the repository, then you **must** validate before pushing the patch.)

 ## The Bug Tracker